MantisVision/webUtils/docs/utils.md

 ### 2.0.0
 Source codes were migrated to Typescript.
 The build of the library still produces javascript files for backwards compatibility, but ``*.d.ts`` files with type declarations are included in ``dist/src`` folder for typechecking.

+#### 2.0.2
+Added an option to change the foreground and/or background colors of the debug logs in MantisLog object.